We present a guide to Workforce Management (WFM) scheduling, with lots of helpful advice to support your planning team.

 - Automatic monitoring

-What a Workforce Management Scheduler can do
+What a Workforce Management Scheduler Can Do

-- Convert staffing requirements into optimised shifts – a good scheduler will allow you to program in only those shift patterns that are possible in your organisation, whether these are flexible 15-minute times shots or a few shifts per day, and will then calculate the most effective combination of shifts to suit your business needs.
+1. Convert staffing requirements into optimised shifts – a good scheduler will allow you to program in only those shift patterns that are possible in your organisation, whether these are flexible 15-minute times shots or a few shifts per day, and will then calculate the most effective combination of shifts to suit your business needs.

-- ‘What if’ scenarios – many systems also have a simulation facility so you can see what effect introducing a new shift pattern will have on productivity.
+2. ‘What if’ scenarios – many systems also have a simulation facility so you can see what effect introducing a new shift pattern will have on productivity.

-- Find a substitute – if an employee is unexpectedly absent, the scheduling software can suggest a replacement, taking into account all the relevant rules.
+3. Find a substitute – if an employee is unexpectedly absent, the scheduling software can suggest a replacement, taking into account all the relevant rules.

-- Shift swaps – if an employee asks to change a shift, a scheduler can suggest a suitable replacement, or the system can allow employees to arrange their own swaps.
+4. Shift swaps – if an employee asks to change a shift, a scheduler can suggest a suitable replacement, or the system can allow employees to arrange their own swaps.

-- Plan a meeting – if you need to arrange meetings at short notice a scheduler can help you determine the best time to hold it for minimum impact on the business.
+5. Plan a meeting – if you need to arrange meetings at short notice a scheduler can help you determine the best time to hold it for minimum impact on the business.

-- Share information – systems with centralised online facilities can disseminate information such as changes to schedules automatically to those who need to know.
+6. Share information – systems with centralised online facilities can disseminate information such as changes to schedules automatically to those who need to know.

-- Monitor for over and under capacity – by comparing in real-time coverage of requirements with the number of scheduled employees the scheduler can allow you to see when you have too many or too few employees.
+7. Monitor for over and under capacity – by comparing in real-time coverage of requirements with the number of scheduled employees the scheduler can allow you to see when you have too many or too few employees.

-- Keep time accounts – allows accurate records of employees’ working hours to be kept and monitored for adherence.
+8. Keep time accounts – allows accurate records of employees’ working hours to be kept and monitored for adherence.

-- Audit trail – the planning log can be accessed at any time to see what has been changed and by whom.
+9. Audit trail – the planning log can be accessed at any time to see what has been changed and by whom.

 There is a big difference in the average (means vs. median) number of weeks that contact centres schedule in advance.
 A relatively small number schedule many months in advance, although 39% of all contact centres schedule exactly 4 weeks in advance.